|The Green Papers|

 2020 Election Dates from the Arizona Secretary of State.

 Only voters who are registered in the Republican Party are eligible to vote in the Republican Presidential Primary.

-Tuesday 24 March 2020 (presumably): All of 56 of Arizona's delegates to the Republican National Convention are pledged to the presidential contender receiving the greatest number of votes in today's Arizona Presidential Primary.
+Tuesday 17 March 2020: All of 57 of Arizona's delegates to the Republican National Convention are pledged to the presidential contender receiving the greatest number of votes in today's Arizona Presidential Primary.

 Saturday 28 March - Saturday 11 April 2020 (presumably): The Arizona Legislative District and County Conventions elect delegates to the State Convention and Congressional District caucuses.